 Technique, range, variety and reps are key elements to effective throwing & catching practice.
 Simply working on technique + reps is useful for consistency in ‘perfect’ conditions, but won’t make you a great catcher/thrower.
 Working on range & variety – developing versatile and well-rounded skills – will make you more consistent in all situations on the Ultimate field.
 There are so many variables which can affect the situation in a game that ‘perfect’ conditions are not common.
 “Perfect practice” in this case actually involves preparing yourself for non-standard situations.
 Here are a few methods for improvement which I’ve found particularly helpful:

-This is far and away the best way to improve your throwing and catching on your own accord.
-If you tend to do something one way, or if a throw goes wrong in a particular way, overcompensate and make sure you do it to the opposite extreme – do it wrong the other way before finding the middle ground.
+This is far and away the best & fastest way to improve your throwing and catching on your own accord.
+If you tend to do something one way, or if a throw goes wrong in a particular way, overcompensate and make sure you do it to the opposite extreme – do it wrong the other way – and you will quickly find the middle ground.
 If it goes wrong three times in the same way, get it wrong three times in the opposite way before continuing – try to even out your errors to 50% either way.

 The rule of overcompensation applies to pretty much everything, from specific details (if your throws often go outside-in, try extreme inside-out angled throws), to wide-ranging statements (if you don’t clap catch enough, try to clap catch too much – where a crab catch would be appropriate).
 A list of throwing/catching modifications to experiment with, and ways in which to overcompensate, can be found at the end of this article.